salesforcecli/plugin-data/messages/bulk.upsert.md

 Inserts or updates records from a CSV file.

 One job can contain many batches, depending on the length of the CSV file.
 Returns a job ID and a batch ID.
-Use these IDs to check job status with data:bulk:status.
+Use these IDs to check job status with data:resume.

 For information about formatting your CSV file, see "Prepare CSV Files" in the Bulk API Developer Guide.